 Bylaw Enforcement Officers also patrol the community on a varying schedule and work very closely with the Westshore RCMP and Langford Fire Rescue.
 Patrols enable officers to observe violations in progress and most importantly, provide a preventative enforcement presence.
 The Bylaw Enforcement Department has deployed a supplementary security company for overnight patrols, continuously since 1994.

 The Bylaw Enforcement Department can be reached at (250) 474-0604.

 Manager of Community Safety and Municipal Enforcement: Lorne Fletcher – firstname.lastname@example.org

 Langford’s Engineering Department serves your needs in several aspects of community building: construction activities related to subdivision and capital projects/public infrastructure and public works such as road maintenance and repairs, as well as the City of Langford’s ongoing beautification efforts.

-Staff are overseen by the City Engineer who works closely with our Approving Officer for matters related to land development and subdivision.
+Staff are overseen by the City Engineer who works closely with the Approving Officer for matters related to land development and subdivision.

 Click here for information on after-hours public works emergencies.

 The Finance Department is the fiscal steward of the City of Langford’s financial assets and functions as financial advisor and financial administrator.

 In support of the City’s operations, the Finance Department provides budget control, financial reporting, and administration of information systems.
 Financial information is provided by Finance to Council and other City departments to ensure the City is able to meet Council’s future service expectations.
 They also provide this information to the public and media to ensure an informed citizenry.